Brian C. Saunders:

 ...and getting some unexpected help from the Man-Thing.
 The story shows that the Tao kids are just as hypocritical as the Christians.

-Honestly, i would have taken a series of stories like that (and what Michael Fleisher was doing in the earlier issues of this series) than Claremont's ghost pirate rehash.
+Honestly, i would have taken a series of stories like that (and what Michael Fleisher was doing in the earlier issues of this series) over Claremont's ghost pirate rehash.
 But back to that with issue #10.
 The story begins some time in the future, after the satyr has tried and failed to free Sheriff Daltry from the floating pirate boat.

 Barbara has sought out Jennifer Kale, who also fails.